VCA - Digital Practice Management

 Our personas were created from a team effort between members of the VCA product and subject matter expert team, Akanksha, and myself.
 We used a mixture of data from our interviews, the product teams knowledge of operations, and job roles within the hospital.

-* It is worth noting that on this project we enjoyed insitutional support for our personas.
+* It is worth noting that on this project we enjoyed institutional support for our personas.

 Meet Brianna a Receptionist